 Personal assistants are employed at your discretion.
 You may wish to self-fund and pay for them with your own money.
 They can also be paid for via a personal budget for hours that are based on your assessed care needs.

 Citizens Advice Waltham Forest for Direct Payment Support is the council's commissioned service to help people who are given a package of care and want to use it to employ a personal assistant.
 They can help with :

 - contracts and insurances

 - ongoing support post recruitment

-Before you start recruiting your personal assistant you need establish what kind of support you require.
-You will need to consider:
+Before you start recruiting your personal assistant you need to establish what kind of support you require.
+You should consider:

 - what are the things I want help with?

 - when do I need help and for how long?

 - what are the skills my PA will need?